You are leaving Hawaiian Astronomical Society's site.

 The range of HAS observing activities reflects the club's diverse interests.
 Members have built telescopes, photographed deep-sky objects, chased eclipses, and observed stellar occultations by planets and asteroids.
 The meteor group has built radio equipment to detect ionized trails of meteors.
 They also have coordinated observations between the islands.
 Some HAS members have even spoken with Astronauts aboard the Space Shuttle and Cosmonauts aboard the Mir Space Station via Ham Radio.

-The club meets at 7:30 PM on the first Tuesday of every month at the Bishop Museum Planetarium or in the Atherton Halau.
+The club meets at 7:30 PM on the first Tuesday of every month at the Bishop Museum Planetarium.
 After conducting club business, members listen to talks by professional astronomers or view videos, planetarium shows or special presentations by club members.
 Meetings are open to the general public.

 The monthly HAS newsletter, The Astronews, keeps members informed of the club's many activities as well as astronomy-related topics of local and global interest.
 Members also enjoy substantial group discounts on subscriptions to Sky & Telescope, and Astronomy magazines.
 See the application form for details.

 HAS conducts monthly dark-sky star parties.
 These are usually held on the weekend closest to the new moon away from light pollution (i.e. Saturday at Dillingham Air Field).
 First quarter moon viewing is also held in two locations: Kahala Community Park (East Oahu) and Geiger Park in Ewa (Leeward Oahu), on Saturday each month.
 Star parties provide opportunities for new members to meet with the old hands and for newcomers to compare telescopes before buying.
 These gatherings also allow for a relaxed and informal exchange of information among members, as well as serious observing projects from a safe, dark site.